 So it’s kind of a shock to realize that the Internet is now its 29th year, and so much about how we deal with it has matured.
 Just as Millennials are birthing babies, there’s now a Web-enabled smartphone in just about everyone’s hands today.
 We all Google everything we have questions about, without giving it a second thought.
 All of us, marketers and audiences alike, work, study, and play online as well as offline, almost all the time.

-And for better or worse, thank our digital strategists and pioneers in social media, marketers can today follow footprints we leave in cyberspace to calculate potential return-on-investment (ROI) with pinpoint accuracy.
+And for better or worse, thanks to our digital strategists and pioneers in social media, marketers can today follow footprints we leave in cyberspace to calculate potential return-on-investment (ROI) with pinpoint accuracy.
 The guardrails for what can be said digitally about prescription drugs, too, have become a lot clearer.

 The digital world has woven itself inextricably into our thinking about how to reach and motivate audiences.
 I see a time coming soon when the distinction we now make between “digital” and other media starts to seem like an anachronism.
 In our grandfathers’ era when radio first became a viable communications medium, it may have initially made sense for agencies to talk up their “radio capabilities.”
 Same with TV when it was new, I imagine.
 Then these media became so essential to communications plans that every strategic plan considered the strengths and weaknesses of these media as a matter of course.